josephyi/taric/README.md

 > "Ruby for vigor."

-Taric is Ruby interface to Riot Games' League of Legends API.
+Taric is a Ruby interface to Riot Games' League of Legends API.

 ## Prerequisite